Zhixin Alice Ye

 I am a Ph.D Student in the Electrical Engineering and Computer Sciences Department at UC Berkeley.
 My research interests are in making low-power electronics.
-Specifically, I am working on designing and testing energy efficient micro-electro-mechanical (MEM) switches.
+Specifically, I am working on designing and testing energy efficient micro-electro-mechanical (MEM) switches as part of the Energy Efficient Electronics (E3S) NSF Center.
 I am advised by Prof. Tsu-Jae King Liu, and I also collaborate with Prof. Vladimir Stojanovic.
 My research is supported in part by the National Sciences and Engineering Research Council of Canada.

-I graduated in 2015 from the University of Toronto, where I studied Engineering Science with a major in Electrical and Computer Engineering.
+I graduated in 2015 from the University of Toronto, where I studied Engineering Science.
 During my undergrad studies, I worked with Prof. Sorin Voinigescu to investigate the design of tunneling field effect transistors (TFETs).
 I also worked with Prof. Jason Zhang at the University of Ottawa on a method to purify water using a special light-activated coating.

 Email: alice dot ye at berkeley dot edu

 My research focuses broadly on improving computer performance from a transistor-level perspective.
 For the Internet-of-Things, micro-electro-mechanical (MEM) relays are a promising option due to their zero OFF-state leakage current.